El Paso County Search and Rescue is a non-profit, volunteer organization dedicated to saving lives through search, rescue, and education.

 EPCSAR specializes in search and rescue operations involving:

 EPCSAR is a non-profit, volunteer organization.
-All funding is derived from individual donations, grants and other types of fundraising.
+All funding is derived from individual donations, grants, and other types of fundraising.
 Our members spend countless hours of their free time - and occasionally their work time - training and learning so that they will be ready to respond to a search and rescue operation on a moment's notice.
 Please consider making a tax-deductible donation to support the EPCSAR organization.

 With over 150,000 acres (230 square miles) of open space, El Paso County is an outdoor enthusiast paradise, offering hunting, fishing, camping, rock climbing, hiking, and mountain biking.

-The present group was incorporated April 8, 1970 as a nonprofit organization.
+The present group was incorporated on April 8, 1970 as a nonprofit organization.
 In 1975, the group was accepted as a member of the Mountain Rescue Association (MRA) and has become one of the most experienced rescue groups in Colorado.

 Over the years, the team has built its skills and accumulated the necessary equipment to become a totally self-supporting field unit capable of providing all of its needs to maintain a field operation lasting several days.

-The team's inventory of mountaineering equipment, medical gear and radio equipment is extensive and was procured over a long period of time and hard work.
-In 1990, the team purchased a building to serve as an operational base, training facility and location to store group vehicles and gear.
+The team's inventory of mountaineering equipment, medical gear, and radio equipment is extensive and was procured over a long period of time and hard work.
+In 1990, the team purchased a building to serve as an operational base, training facility, and location to store group vehicles and gear.